landmarco/muk_minimizer/README.md

-muk_minimizer
+Muk Minimizer
 =============

-A summarizer primarily for legal opinions and documents
+An extractive summarizer primarily for legal opinions and documents.